djalbat/necessary/README.md

 offEXT();
 ```

-* The `prompt()` function admits user input from the command or terminal prompt and is meant for use in terminal applications.
-It takes a first `options` argument and a callback function as a second argument.
-The latter is invoked when the user hits return, and is passed the user-specified input value:
+* The `prompt()` function is meant for use in terminal applications.
+It takes its options as the first argument and a callback function as a second argument.
+The latter is invoked when the user hits return, and is passed the input value:

 ```js
 const hidden = true,